 Who should apply?

-Any student who is interested in being considered for loans, grants, scholarships, and/or work-study should apply.
+Any student who is interested in being considered for loans, grants, scholarships, and/or a work-study position should apply.

 How do you apply?